plokhotnyuk/jsoniter-scala/README.md

   provide sparse output
 - Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in case classes
-- Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and hex dump of affected by error part of an internal byte buffer
+- Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and optional hex dump of affected by error part of an internal byte buffer
 - Configurable by field annotation ability to read/write numeric fields from/to string values
 - No extra buffering is required when parsing from `InputStream` or serializing to `OutputStream`